NCBI-Codeathons/SCANCNV/README.md

 # ScanCNV

 Creating an awesome tool to perform ScanCNV on WES data independent of callers/platform that focuses on confidence and reportability of CNV calls, particularly in clinical data.
-ScanCNV creates a unified independent set of metrics for Quality Control on CNV calls to identify false positive calls and enable cross caller comparisons.
+ScanCNV creates a unified independent set of metrics for Quality Control on CNV calls to identify false positive calls and enable cross caller comparisons.The **Motivation** is 1) CNV callers based on WES frequently produce noisy/false positive calls and 2) Validating these calls involves MPLA/external tools: time + memory.
+Here, we propose 1) a unified independent set of metrics for QCing CNV calls 2) identifying false positive calls and 3) a cross callers comparison
-We use FASTQC to evaluate overall library metrics, focusing on whether or not the overall library passes basecall qualities, Plink identifies relatedness between samples in a batch, XYalign to check for mismatches in gender and evaluate sex chromosome calls, and DangerTrack is used to pre-annotate the reference genome for stability, GC, and mappability.
-Additionally, ScanCNV evaluates the distribution of CNV calls across the genome, and the distribution of read depths across CNV calls and, in the case of batched samples, across the batch.
-### Motivation:
-* CNV callers based on WES frequently produce noisy/false positive calls
-* Validating these calls involves MPLA/external tools: time + memory
-### Solution:
-* Unified independent set of metrics for QCing CNV calls
-* Identify false positive calls
-* Enable cross callers comparison

 # Workflow:
 ![](https://github.com/NCBI-Codeathons/CNV_QC/raw/master/workflow_new.png)